thomasher05/restoration-mod-fans_addons/README.md

 Semi-Auto Shotgun Bulldozers spawns miniguns (`Loc.lua` was changed to reflect this)

 Sniper Hell: Most enemies spawn with Sniper Rifles.

+# Crime Spree Modifiers:

+The odds of titan bulldozers are increased by 20%

 # Voicelines: